Keeping our shelves stocked and supporting our suppliers

 Tesco Fresh Distribution Centre, March 2020

 Supporting our suppliers

-Many of our suppliers are small, family-run businesses and - since the beginning of the Covid-19 pandemic - smaller suppliers have been amongst the hardest hit in the food industry.
-To support them at this time, and assist them with their cashflow requirements, from March 2020 we have initiated invoice payments as we receive them, processing payments within five days, rather than the usual 14-day period.
+Since the beginning of the Covid-19 pandemic, smaller suppliers have been amongst the hardest hit in the food industry.
+Many of our suppliers are small, family-run businesses so, to support them at this time, and assist them with their cashflow requirements, from March 2020 we have initiated invoice payments as we receive them, processing payments within five days, rather than the usual 14-day period.

-To continue to support suppliers at this time, we have now extended these amended payment terms for our smaller suppliers until February 2022.
-We’re delighted to be able to continue to support suppliers in this way.
+We have now extended these amended payment terms for our smaller suppliers until February 2022 - we're delighted to be able to continue to support suppliers in this way.